Basic Snowmobile Safety Code

 Wear sensible, protective clothing designed for snowmobiling.

-Use a full-size helmet, goggles, or face shield to prevent injuries from twigs, stones, ice chips, and flying debris.
+Use a full-size helmet, goggles, or visor to prevent injuries from twigs, stones, ice chips, and flying debris.

 Be sure your snowmobile is in top-notch mechanical condition at the beginning of the winter season and throughout the months of use.

-Familiarize yourself with the snowmobile you are driving by reading the owner’s manual.
+Familiarize yourself with the snowmobile you are driving by reading in detail the manual accompanying the snowmobile.

 Do not pursue domestic or wild animals.
 No true sportsman would stoop to such conduct.
 If you see a violation of this rule, report it to the nearest law enforcement officer.